klamping/UIRegression/2-PhantomCSS/2-advanced.md

 1. Open the 'Add-ons' style guide page in your browser for reference.
 2. In your editor, open the 'phantom-addons.js' file.
-3. Again, add the function to start CasperJS immediatly after the 'Tests go here' comment.
+3. Again, add the function to start CasperJS immediately after the 'Tests go here' comment.
 Be sure to have it load the 'addons.html' page.
 4. Since we need to first open the modal, we'll use CasperJS to trigger the click.
 In a new `then` callback, use [the click function](http://docs.casperjs.org/en/latest/modules/casper.html#click) to click the link inside the "Here's a simple modal dialog" sentence.
 5. The modal animates open, so we need to wait for the animation to finish before capturing a screenshot.
 We could set a timeout, but there's a better way.
 Using [Casper's 'waitForSelector' function](http://docs.casperjs.org/en/latest/modules/casper.html#waitforselector), add a wait for the `fancybox-opened` class to appear on the `fancybox-wrap` class/container.
 6. Inside of the 'waitForSelector' callback function, add you PhantomCSS screenshot command for the `.fancybox-wrap` class.